Visit our new website. We'd appreciate your feedback!

 The author of Tess of the d'Urbervilles and Jude the Obscure, Hardy was a novelist and poet who was very critical of the society of his time.
 He spent most of his life in the county of Dorset, where he was born in 1840.
 His birthplace, Hardy's Cottage, can be found near Dorchester, as can Max Gate, another former residence and one that he designed himself.
 Hardy was also friends with T.E Lawrence and visited him regularly at Clouds Hill.

 After his death, Hardy had two funerals and two burials.
 His heart rests in Dorset, in the graveyard of St Michael's Church in Stinford, near Dorchester, alongside other members of his family.
 Meanwhile his ashes are interred in Poets' Corner in Westminster Abbey.
-If visitors want to find out more about the places related to the great writer, a project called Hardy Country explores many of the main sites.
+If you want to find out more about the places related to the great writer, a project called Hardy Country explores many of the main sites.

 The great poet was one of the founders of English Romanticism and was born in 1772 in Ottery St Mary, in Devon.
 His birthplace in the Old School House was demolished in the 19th century, but a memorial plaque now stands at the site, which is part of Grandisson Court.
 Coleridge was baptised in the local church of Saint Mary, where his father was pastor, and for some time he attended The King's School in the town.